The loss of a pregnancy or newborn is a devastating experience. Please allow us to extend our deepest sympathy.

 SHARE stands for a Source of Help in Airing and Resolving Experiences related to the death of a baby.
 Friends and even family often don’t understand what you are going through and don’t know how they can help.
-Carilion Clinic’s SHARE Program provides bereavement literature and a comprehensive website with numerous resources to aid in your grieving process.
+Carilion Clinic’s SHARE Program provides bereavement literature to aid in your grieving process.
 We also hold an annual service of remembrance for families who have experienced the loss of an infant through miscarriage, ectopic pregnancy, stillbirth or newborn death.

 Other Helpful Information

 A miscarriage is the term used to describe the unplanned end of a pregnancy before a baby can live on his or her own.
 This generally occurs before 20 weeks gestation.
 Talk to your doctor about any medical intervention or testing that may be necessary.